 What firewall should I use with Cygwin?

-We have had good reports about Kerio Personal Firewall, ZoneLabs Integrity Desktop, and the built-in firewall in Windows XP.
+We have had good reports about Kerio Personal Firewall, ZoneLabs Integrity Desktop, and the Windows built-in firewall.
 Other well-known products including ZoneAlarm and Norton Internet Security have caused problems for some users but work fine for others.
 At last report, Agnitum Outpost did not work with Cygwin.
 If you are having strange connection-related problems, disabling the firewall is a good troubleshooting step (as is closing or disabling all other running applications, especially resource-intensive processes such as indexed search).

 On the whole, Cygwin doesn't care which firewall is used.
 The few rare exceptions have to do with socket code.
 Cygwin uses sockets to implement many of its functions, such as IPC.
 Some overzealous firewalls install themselves deeply into the winsock stack (with the 'layered service provider' API) and install hooks throughout.
 Sadly the mailing list archives are littered with examples of poorly written firewall-type software that causes things to break.
 Note that with many of these products, simply disabling the firewall does not remove these changes; it must be completely uninstalled.

 See also https://cygwin.com/faq/faq.html#faq.using.bloda for a list of applications that have been known, at one time or another, to interfere with the normal functioning of Cygwin.